- man-in-the middle concerns

 - can download artifacts from any build on the server.

-Hence, it is advised to run TeamCity agents under an OS account with only necessary set of permissions and use the agent pools feature to ensure that projects requiring a different set of access are not built on the same agents.
+Hense, it is advised to run TeamCity agents under users with only necessary set of permissions and use the agent pools feature to ensure that projects requiring a different set of access are not built on the same agents.

 users with the "View build configuration settings" permission (the "Project developer" TeamCity role by default) can view all the projects on the server, but since TeamCity 9.0 there is a way to restrict this, see details in the corresponding issue TW-24904.